 - Soaked and chopped almonds.
 To add a satisfying crunch and extra protein.
 Soaking them plumps them up and softens them slightly.

 - Grated carrots.
 To add a little extra color and a slight sweetness to the salad.
-Carrots are also helpful to balance hormones by preventing estrogen dominance.
-I love adding extra into my diet whenever I’m struggling with hormonal breakouts.

 - Finely diced apples.
 Preferably green apples!
 Again, this adds a nice crisp crunch, some tartness and sweetness that just really rounds out all the flavors.

-- Vegan Egg Salad (with Tofu)
+- Vegan Egg Salad (Tofu Egg Salad)